Kim Dotcom: Thailand

 Dotcom moved to Thailand to avoid investigation, but was arrested there at the request of the German embassy.
 In response, he allegedly pretended to kill himself online and declared through his website that he wished to be known as "His Royal Highness King Kimble the First, Ruler of the Kimpire".
 He was deported back to Germany where he pleaded guilty to embezzlement in November 2003 and, after five months in jail awaiting trial, again received a suspended sentence, this time of 20 months.
 After avoiding a prison sentence for a second time, he left Germany and moved to Hong Kong in late 2003.

 Hong Kong

-Dotcom found Hong Kong to his liking and registered Kimpire Limited in December 2003, soon after moving there.
+Dotcom registered Kimpire Limited in December 2003, soon after moving there.
 He set up a network of interlinked companies, including Trendax, which he said was an artificial intelligence-driven hedge fund.
 However, Trendax was never registered with Hong Kong's Securities and Futures Commission and the company was not legally allowed to accept investments or to conduct trades.
-After moving to New Zealand, Dotcom didn't disclose his investment activity to the Securities and Futures Commission and was fined HK$8,000.
+After moving to New Zealand, Dotcom did not disclose his investment activity to the Securities and Futures Commission and was fined HK$8,000.